Over 1,000 colleges don’t require the SAT/ACT as part of the admissions process.

 Studies conflict over whether more opportunities have been created for minority and disadvantaged students at test-optional colleges.
 Some may argue that the institutions are the ones who have benefited.
 The students who don’t submit generally earn lower scores, so the average test score goes up at these schools.
 The number of applicants also rises, making the college look more selective.

-What colleges look at instead Without SAT/ACT scores factoring into the equation, colleges look more closely at a student’s GPA and class rank, the rigor of a course schedule, the number of AP/IB exams, extracurricular activities, leadership roles, the quality of the essay and anything that makes a student standout from her peers.
+What colleges look at instead Without SAT/ACT scores factoring into the equation, colleges look more closely at a student’s GPA and class rank, the rigor of a course schedule, the number of AP/IB exams, extracurricular activities, leadership roles, the quality of the essay and anything that makes a student standout from their peers.

-How to know which way to go Unless your son or daughter has a serious testing phobia, I wouldn’t include whether a school is test-optional in the criteria when creating a prospective colleges list.
+How to know which way to go Unless your teen has a serious testing phobia, I wouldn’t include whether a school is test-optional in the criteria when creating a prospective colleges list.
 But once the list is made, check out the requirements for tests scores, whether they’re for admission, a merit-based scholarship, placement, etc. Also, make sure your student has a good story to tell inside and outside the classroom since that will receive more scrutiny.

 Share your views on test-optional colleges in the comments section below.